cep21/resume_template/README.md

 so you can easily regenerate the resume from nothing.
 * CircleCI: Generate your PDF in a clean environment and store it as a build artifact.

-# Setting up CircleCI
+# How to use this template.

+Click the green "Use this template" button on Github to create your own copy of this repository.
 You can sign up for [CircleCI](https://circleci.com) for free with your github account.
 You also can host and build your resume privately for free.

+If you want to keep your resume private, change your repository's visibility to private in Github.

 # Example output